jeremytammik/tbc/a/1710_dynamo_type_inst_except.md

 It is the one and only API for Revit.

-Dynamo makes ose of it, and you can use all of it.
+Dynamo makes use of it, and you can use all of it.

 So, Dynamo is a layer over the Revit API, and you can use all of the Revit API from Dynamo.